 With a modular product architecture, each customer knows what is and isn’t possible to configure.
 And you know too.
 The bill of materials (BOM) is such that customers get what they want, fast.
 Your organization knows what you’re selling, making, delivering, servicing and reselling.
-You sell what you have, not what you don’t, and you limit your product development to those modules that really make a difference.
+You sell what you have, not what you don’t, and you focus your product development on those modules that really make a difference.
 Your support systems are connected, thanks to the universal information model connected by nodes, and your organization is able to share the same information in real time.

 - Make sure everything you do is anchored in solid strategy.
 Building a modular architecture does not start with standardization, it starts with understanding your customers’ needs.